-Starting this year, CRE de Laval is carrying out a surveillance and, possibly, the control of invasive exotic plant species.
+As part of the project « Ensemble, on contrôle! », CRE de Laval is monitoring and regulating invasive exotic species on two sites: the Totem pathway and the marsh area of the Laval graveyard.
 These plants, often from Europe, invade a extensive territory in natural environments at the expense of indigenous species as well as biodiversity, therefore creating singlespecies habitats and offering a poor food variety for the fauna.
 The targeted plant, as a first project, is the common reed (Phragmites australis).

 Common reed (Phragmites australis).